ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 draft: false
 date: 2020-05-29T9:00:00.000Z
 description: >-
   In this post I demo a Docker-based API workflow that involves seeding and migrating a Postgres database.
-After that, I show how to profile the API with pprof.
+After that, I show how to debug and profile the API.
 category: "Go and React Series"
 tags:
   - Docker